HippoCampusRobotics/fav_docs/tutorials/ros_names_and_namespaces.rst

 Relative
    .. code-block:: python

-      self.pose_pub = self.create_publisher(PoseStamped, "my_robot/pose", 1)
+      self.pose_pub = self.create_publisher(PoseStamped, "pose", 1)

    A topic without leading ``/`` will be relative.
-   This means that if the node was launched in a namespace the namespace will get prepended.
+   This means that if the node was launched in a namespace, the namespace will get prepended.
-   So, for example if the node was launched in the namespace ``my_robot``, the resolved topic name will become ``/my_robot/position``.
+   So, for example if the node was launched in the namespace ``my_robot``, the resolved topic name will become ``/my_robot/pose``.
    In case the node was not launched inside any namespace, nothing will get prependended to the topic name.
-   It will be just :file:`/position`.
+   It will be just :file:`/pose`.
    If the node is pushed into multiple namespaces, they all get prepended to the resolved topic name.

    .. hint::